lynxplay/ktp/README.md

 - You need `jdk` 8+ installed to compile (and `jre` 8+ to run)
 - Anything else that `paper` requires to build

-If all you want is a paperclip server jar, just run `./tuinity jar`
+If all you want is a paperclip server jar, just run `./ktp jar`

-Otherwise, to setup the `KTP-API` and `KTP-Server` repo, just run the following command in your project root `./ktp patch` additionally, after you run `./ktp patch` you can run `./ktp build` to build the respective api and server jars.
+Otherwise, to setup the `ktp-api` and `ktp-server` repo, just run the following command in your project root `./ktp patch` additionally, after you run `./ktp patch` you can run `./ktp build` to build the respective api and server jars.

 `./ktp patch` should initialize the repo such that you can now start modifying and creating patches.
-The folder `KTP-API` is the api repo and the `KTP-Server` folder is the server repo and will contain the source files you will modify.
+The folder `ktp-api` is the api repo and the `ktp-server` folder is the server repo and will contain the source files you will modify.

 ## License